Terms and Conditions

 - Under 10 years from manufacture date (must disclose in listing)

-- Not subject to ACCC recall
+- Not subject to any government or manufacturer recall

 - All parts included: wheels, brakes, harnesses, canopy, instruction manual